All Episodes

 I pray that he does.

-But I'm very worried about the low key approach to this whole thing.
+But I'm very worried about the low-key approach to this whole thing.

-Uh well, I am too.
+Well, I am too.

 Yes, I did.

-Okay, so you did you guys go together?
+Okay, so did you guys go together?

 Okay.